tsenart/patrol/README.md

 Patrol is a zero-dependencies, operator friendly distributed rate limiting HTTP side-car API with eventually consistent asynchronous state replication.
-Is uses a modified version of the [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm underneath to support CRDT semantics.
+It uses a modified version of the [Token Bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm underneath to support CRDT semantics.